Dracula: Dead and Loving It

 Review:

-Once in the village, he tells them that he needs to continue on to the castle, but no one will take him.
+Once in the village, he tells the coachman he has to continue on.
 A gypsy woman, played by Anne Bancroft, tells him that he needs to take a cross that she has.
 He refuses her, but she finally forces him to take it, as well as to pay for it.
+They’re afraid of the local count, who they claim is a vampire.